VirtusLab/git-machete/docs/source/cli/gitlab.rst

     If ``.git/info/reviewers`` file is present, its contents (one GitLab login per line) are used to set reviewers.

-    The subject of the first unique commit of the branch is used as MR title.
+    Unless ``--title`` is provided, the subject of the first unique commit of the branch is used as MR title.
     If ``.git/info/description`` or ``.gitlab/merge_request_templates/Default.md`` template is present, its contents are used as MR description.
     Otherwise (or if ``machete.gitlab.forceDescriptionFromCommitMessage`` is set), MR description is taken from message body of the first unique commit of the branch.